 AI can help with brainstorming, structuring ideas, find content gaps, suggesting with outline, and summarizing information, but human expertise is irreplaceable.
 AI-generated text often lacks depth, originality, and emotional connection.

-try this:
+Try this:

-Why it matters: Readers (and Google) value originality.
+Readers (and Google) value originality.
 AI-written content, if left unedited, often lacks nuance and that deep semantic understanding that only an expert understand.

 AI models train on publicly available data, which means AI-generated text could look like existing copyrighted material.
 Using AI-written content without modification could expose you to plagiarism claims.